GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 Unlike [Cloud IAP](https://cloud.google.com/iap), Pomerium supports non-Google identity providers.
 You can also run Pomerium outside Google Cloud (such as on other cloud providers and on-premises), and still use it to route or authorize traffic to Google Cloud targets such as Cloud Run or Cloud Functions.

+This guide assumes that you have editor access to a Google Cloud project that can be used for isolated testing and a DNS zone that you are able to control.
+DNS does not need to be inside Google Cloud for the example to work.

 ## How it works

 Services on [Cloud Run](https://cloud.google.com/run) and [Cloud Functions](https://cloud.google.com/functions) can be restricted to only permit access with a